What is Affidavit of Support?

 - You must provide documentation of the Federal income tax return for the most recent tax year, including W-2s for the most recent tax year.

-- You can also provide a copy of the Form 1099, if applicable.
+- You must also provide a copy of the Form 1099, if you received it in the most recent tax year

 For U.S. citizens or nationals sponsors: one of the following